xiuling/simblog/README.md

-My simple blog by php.
+My simple blog by php and mysql.